slamora/brackets-wiki/How-to-write-extensions.md

 * Edit your main.js file.
 * Save the file and restart Brackets via "Debug > Reload With Extensions" to see your changes.
-* To debug problems, use "Debug > Show Developer Tools" (opens as a tab in Chrome).
+* To debug problems, use "Debug > Show Developer Tools".
 You can use console.log(), set breakpoints, etc.
     * _The first time you open Developer Tools, you must [disable caching](https://groups.google.com/forum/?fromgroups=#!topic/brackets-dev/E5iqcD8VqD4)_ - otherwise using Reload while dev tools are open will not reflect changes to your extension.

 See **[[Debugging Brackets]]** for a more robust two-window workflow.